mwpeacey/tRF_target_prediction/README.md

 # tRF_target_prediction
-Prediction of 22nt 3' tRNA fragment targets in the mouse transcriptome, with a focus on target sites derived from the primer binding site of LTR-retrotransposons.
+A pipeline for the prediction of 22nt 3' tRNA fragment targets in the mouse transcriptome, with a focus on target sites derived from the primer binding site of LTR-retrotransposons.
+To this end, the GENCODE annotation is complemented with transcripts assembled with RNA-seq data from the early embryo, when LTR-retrotransposons are released from silencing and tRFs are highly abundant.
+Target prediction performed with miranda with seed-weighting removed.

 Scripts for transcriptome assembly are heavily adapted from Modzelewski et al 2021.
 Originals are available from https://epigenome.wustl.edu/TE_Transcript_Assembly/tool.html.